kevkle/udacity_capstone_project/README.md

 The other packages are given in the jupyter notebook code

+# AWS

+The work on the assignment was mainly performed on Amazon Web Services EC2 instance with instance type t2.2xlarge

 ## Working with code

 If changes by you are added, upload and commit it with the description of what has been changed